MarieEtienne/angletr-example/README.md

 # angletr-example
-One example to illustrate The use of RStudio and GitHub
+One example to illustrate the use of RStudio and GitHub